 So, if you are looking for an easy low carb meal, just whip up this crustless asparagus quiche and you'll get a whole week of meals.
 It should also freeze well if you'd like to store it longer.

 I used a blend of mozzarella and parmesan cheeses in the quiche.
 Feel free to change those up if you'd like.
 It's just what I had on hand.
 But you can change up the flavor by using different cheese blends.

 Eggs are a staple for me on low carb.
 And, although I initially started to lose unwanted weight, I'll be sticking with this way of eating for life.

 I love them so much, I'll eat them for dinner after work.
 They make a quick keto meal.
 I like to make cheese omelettes with a little veggie mixed in.

-So, keep a good supply of eggs in your refrigerator.
-For induction and egg fast friendly recipes, check out this collection.
-And, if you’d like to try other quiche variations, I’ve also got an egg fast and a spinach mushroom quiche recipes on the blog.
+So, keep a good supply of eggs in your refrigerator for induction and egg fast friendly recipes.
+And, if you'd like to try other quiche variations, I've also got an egg and cheese quiche and a spinach mushroom quiche recipes on the blog.